Tamas-Gavlider/choose-smart/README.md

 #### First Time Visitor Goals

+- I want to play a game that makes me feel like I'm the one driving the story.
+- I want the site to be responsive on my device
+- I want the site to be easy navigate

 #### Returning Visitor Goals

-#### Frequent Visitor Goals
+- I want to replay the game and explore a different story path to see how the outcome changes.

 ## Design

 ### Colour Scheme

 The design features a black background complemented by neon green and whitesmoke colors.
-Neon green is applied to headers, buttons, and as a hover effect for navigation links, enhancing the page's sense of mystery.
+Neon green is applied to headers, buttons, and as a hover effect for navigation links, enhancing the page's sense of mystery.<br>
+Some elements are blinking with a neon light effect, creating a tense vibe on the page.

 ### Wireframe